Symptom guide

 Works with CT, MRI, ultrasound, and X-ray reports.

-Use this page to understand why certain imaging findings may come up during a workup for neck swelling: imaging-related causes doctors may consider.
+Once the symptom pattern is clearer, the next step is often the report language itself.
 If you already have a report, the linked finding and phrase pages below usually give a more precise plain-English explanation, especially wording like "solid thyroid nodule."

 - Thyroid Enlargement